gauthamramesh3110/blowfish-aim-adult/docs/architecture.md

 ## Layout

 ```
+README.md                  the gist and the headline result
 dataset/adult.csv          32,561 records, the only input
 docs/
   architecture.md          this file
+  experiment-results.md    what was measured and what it showed
   policy-aware-aim-spec.md the specification
+  figures/                 SVGs, written by figures.py
   papers/                  the source papers
 experiment/
   mechanism/               the DP algorithm -- data.py, policy.py, mle.py, aim.py